corneliusthefirst/BusinessInterface/README.md

 # Installation

 1. Simply clone the project from this project.
-After cloning the repository:
+After cloning the repository, You would need to get your own API KEYS for stripe and Commerce.js else you can use the .env.example file.

 # Setting up the sample app